ErikBjare/are-copilots-local-yet/README.md

 # 🛠️ Are Copilots Local Yet?

-The current state of using local LLM models as copilots to complete code, generate projects, act as shell assistants, automatically fix bugs, and more.
+Current trends and state of the art for using open & local LLM models as copilots to complete code, generate projects, act as shell assistants, automatically fix bugs, and more.

 📝 *Help keep this list relevant and up-to-date by [making edits][edit]!*